iJonLuu/CyclePhilly-iOS-app/README.md

 100 Van Ness Ave, 26th Floor
 San Francisco, CA 94102 USA

-Copyright 2013 Code for Philly
+Copyright 2013 Code for San Diego

 Code primarily written by Matt Paul, with some mods by Billy Charlton.

-CyclePhilly Modifications written by Lloyd Emelle, Kathryn Killebrew, and Kevin Clough.
+CycleSanDiego Modifications written by Lloyd Emelle, Kathryn Killebrew, and Kevin Clough.

-CyclePhilly and CycleTracks is released under the GNU General Public License, version 3.
+CycleSanDiego and CycleTracks is released under the GNU General Public License, version 3.
 See 'COPYING' for a detailed description of the GNU GPL.

 -----------

 Installation Notes
 -----------
-CyclePhilly is setup to use Firebase for realtime updates.
+CycleSanDiego is setup to use Firebase for realtime updates.
 Please follow the instructions at https://www.firebase.com/docs/ios-quickstart.html to setup Firebase and its dependencies.

 In the constants.h file, change the kFireDomain variable to your firebase url.